 Will Rogers, President of The Trust for Public Land, said, "We appreciate President Obama's strong statement in his Inaugural Address that...
 Read more

 As scientific evidence for human-caused climate change continues to accumulate, so does the advice about ways to reduce your own carbon footprint and help ease the planet's burden.
 Insulate your home, install solar panels, ride your bike, drive less, and...
 Read more

-The Trust for Public Land is working to protect 43 acres wedged between Kremer Lake—a popular deep-water fishing spot—and the Edge of the Wilderness Scenic Byway in the heart of northern Minnesota's Chippewa National Forest.
-Owned for years by the Rajala...
+The Trust for Public Land is working to bring into public ownership 43 acres wedged between Kremer Lake—a popular deep-water trout lake—and the Edge of the Wilderness Scenic Byway in the heart of northern Minnesota's Chippewa National Forest.
+Owned for...
 Read more

 A map of The Trust for Public Land's climate conservation priority areas.